tj-mc/tilde/CONTRIBUTING.md

 ## Language Design Principles

-When contributing to Tails, keep these principles in mind:
+When contributing to Tilde, keep these principles in mind:

 1. **Readability First** - Code should be self-explanatory
 2. **Simplicity** - Prefer simple solutions over complex ones